alient12/UltimateDatasetAugmenter/README.md

 **Features:**
 - Square labeling
-- Augmentation based on rotation and resize and mirroring
+- Augmentation based on rotation and resizing and mirroring
 - Saving tags in both CSV and JSON formats
 - Beautiful and responsible GUI :)